 Once you have registered your missed exam online, please print the form (automatically sent to your UTS account) and take it to a:

-- Registered medical practitioner.
+- Registered medical practitioner

-- UTS Student Counsellor (or other registered counsellor).
+- UTS Student Counsellor (or other registered counsellor)

 Please ensure that one of the three aforementioned authorities completes the Professional Authority form.

 Note: Students are required to ensure that their Professional Authority form has been completed accurately and in full, with all mandatory fields completed.
+The dates specified on your Professional Authority form must cover the date of your missed exam, in order for your application to be assessed.

 If you missed an examination because of religious circumstances/obligations (not health-related matters), please supply a letter from a minister of religion on an official letterhead (it is not necessary to fill in the professional authority section).
 You will still be required to register online and submit the signed Personal Details form.